Arnyfavy/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contente including hidden files in long format
+display current directory long format with user and group id displayed numerically with hidden files